Flowing fiery colours.

 Colours

 The Freeborn value bright, vibrant colours, especially the colours of flames: strong bright yellows, brilliant oranges and every conceivable shade of red as well as gold and silver.
-Peacock blue, Magenta and Turquoise often appear for contrast.
+Peacock blue, magenta and turquoise often appear for contrast.
 Expensive clothing is made in brightly coloured layers to convey the impression of the fire within.

 Brass coast colours.png